It's me!

 What this means for you: Before adding any code, ask "Can we solve this without adding complexity?"
 The best code is no code.
 The second best is deleted code.

-2. Developer Productivity Varies by 10x (And It's the Only Thing That Matters)
+2. Developer Productivity Varies by 10x

 What this means for you: Spend more time recruiting.
 Wait for the right person.
 Once you find exceptional people, build around their strengths.
 A month finding the right developer saves years of suboptimal output.
 In the AI era, the ability to architect systems matters even more than raw coding speed.